parcivad/ips-logger/README.md

 [![Version](https://img.shields.io/badge/Symcon%20Version-6.0%20%3E-brightgreen.svg?style=flat-square)](https://www.symcon.de/produkt/)

 # IP-Symcon Logger
 This PHP plugin is for the Smart-Home Application [IP-Symcon](https://www.symcon.de).
-With this extension you are able to have a user-friendly and html readable log plus other comfort features like push notification and mail management.
-All this with the main goal to get the best overview about your running system.
+With this extension, you can have a user-friendly and Html readable log plus other comfort features like push notification and mail management.
+All this with the main goal to get the best overview of your running system.

 _[German Documentation](https://github.com/parcivad/ips-logger/blob/main/README_German.md)_